-Prior to November 13, 2015, participants of the Plan could elect to invest in the common stock of WESCO International, Inc. (Wesco common stock was previously held in the Wesco International Pooled Stock Fund and converted to the Wesco Stock Fund in connection with the transition of the Plan's trustee and recordkeeper, as described in Note 1).
+Prior to November 13, 2015, participants of the Plan could elect to invest in the common stock of WESCO International, Inc. (Wesco common stock is held in the Wesco Stock Fund).
 WESCO International, Inc. owns 100% of WESCO Distribution, Inc, the Plan Sponsor.
 Therefore, transactions with this investment qualify as party-in-interest.

-Disbursements from the Wesco Stock Fund were approximately \$595,000 and \$344,000 for years ended December 31, 2021 and 2020, respectively.
-Transfers out of the Wesco Stock Fund were approximately \$293,000 and \$178,000 for years ended December 31, 2021 and 2020, respectively.
+Disbursements from the Wesco Stock Fund were approximately \$763,000 and \$595,000 for years ended December 31, 2022 and 2021, respectively.
+Transfers out of the Wesco Stock Fund were approximately \$17,000 and \$293,000 for years ended December 31, 2022 and 2021, respectively.
 There were no contributions or transfers into the Wesco Stock Fund during those respective periods.